 Potential demolition of vacant, obsolete 80 MROP public housing units in Oak Hill under HUD RAD demolition approval.
-This activity is contingent upon financial closing of the MROP redevelopment project, which has been delayed until late 2023 or early 2024.
+This activity is contingent upon a LIHTC award and financial closing of the MROP redevelopment project.

-The HACP and the ARMDC will continue to add local non-traditional units, i.e., PBV units funded by HACP/ARMDC's Gap Financing or PBV-only Request for Proposals (RFP) or HCV Project Based Rental Assistance units.
+The HACP and the ARMDC will continue to add local non-traditional units, i.e., PBV units funded by HACP/ARMDC's Gap Financing or PBV-only RFPs or HCV Project-Based Rental Assistance units.

-Bedford Dwellings Redevelopment Phase I will pursue senior-preferred or -designated PBV-unit apartment building as much as the HACP waitlist and market study supports it.
+Bedford Dwellings CNIG Redevelopment Phase I (under construction) will pursue senior-preferred or designated PBV-unit apartment building as much as the HACP waitlist and market study supports it.
 As outlined in the HACP's HCV Administrative (Admin) Plan, one of the local preferences is for elderly households (Note: An elderly household is defined as a household where the head, spouse, or co-head is age 62 or older).
 The senior status of each PBV unit will be identified in the HAP Contract for Bedford Dwellings Redevelopment Phase I, as outlined in PIH Notice 2017-2.

-The HACP is applying for LIHTC for Bedford Phase II, which will have 103 of the 257 PBRA units as replacement housing for residents at Bedford Dwellings.
+The ARMDC has applied for LIHTC for Bedford Phase II (Francis Street property), which will have 103 of the 257 PBRA units as CNIG replacement housing.
+ARMDC also plans to apply for LIHTC for Bedford Phase III (Somers Drive section), which will include 33 RAD PBRA units as CNIG replacement housing.

-The HACP is preparing a new initiative with PBV for eligible independent students in partnership with Pittsburgh Scholar House.
+The HACP is preparing a new initiative with PBV/Gap Financing Program for eligible independent students in partnership with Pittsburgh Scholar House.